sivanov/api-django/README.md

 ## Setting up Django Backend
+**Notice**: Commands used in this tutorial are executed under Linux Mint and are not tested under Windows and MAC OS

 Open a new terminal window and run the following command to create a new project directory:
 ```sh
 mkdir api-django